 3. How can I fight the charges?

-- The defendant was misidentified out of a lineup.
-Many carjackings happen at night, and victims may be unable to identify the correct suspect – especially if they are being pressured by impatient police officers from the Las Vegas Metropolitan Police Department (LVMPD) or Nevada Highway Patrol (NHP).
+- You were misidentified out of a lineup.
+Many carjackings happen at night by suspects wearing masks, and victims may be unable to identify the correct suspect – especially if they are being pressured by impatient police officers from the Las Vegas Metropolitan Police Department (LVMPD) or Nevada Highway Patrol (NHP).
+In many cases we can use surveillance video and your phone’s GPS data to show you were nowhere near the scene of the carjacking.

-- The defendant was lawfully given the car.
-Perhaps the car owner misunderstood the situation and wrongly thought the defendant stole it.
+- You were lawfully given the car.
+Perhaps the car owner misunderstood the situation and wrongly thought you stole it.
+Often we can find text messages, voicemails, or other recorded communications that clearly indicate you had legal possession of the vehicle.

 Legal References